cchudzicki-ocw-testing/RES.3-006_Sp21/content/resources/mitres3-006s21.md

   youtube_description: ''
   youtube_id: ''
 ---
-A mentoring map is a tool to map one’s current mentoring network, identify unmet needs, and plan how to expand the existing network to meet one’s goals.
+The mentoring map tool helps to visualize an individual's current mentoring network, identify unmet needs, and plan how to expand the existing network to meet the person's goals.
 (Image: Mentoring map diagram.)